by Lisa Washington

 Ensure that your tomato beefsteak batch has a continuous supply of moisture for it to thrive.
 If the area you planted them in isn’t getting enough rain (< 1 inch a week) water them regularly.

-A common mistake made by those new to Beefsteak tomatoes is to underestimate the amount of space the plants require.
+A common mistake made by those new to Beefsteak tomatoes is to underestimate the size of beefsteak plants and the amount of space the plants require.
 They can grow as much as eight feet in height and spread two to three feet wide, so a minimum spacing of 36 inches is a must.

 As with most tomatoes, pinching early shoots will encourage upward growth and production.
-They should be tied to a trellis, staked, or caged.
+They should be tied to a trellis or staked or you can use tomato cages.
 Beefsteaks often get end-rot and other problems when not held upright.

 Watering correctly is vitally important to Beefsteak varieties.
-Watering on the ground and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.
+Watering on the ground or at the base of the plant and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.

 The best time to start harvesting your tomato plants is when they’ve ripened fully.
 That’s when they have the most flavor.
 You’ll know a tomato plant is ripe by observing the bottom end of the fruit.